-Youngs Animal Feeds manufactures and markets a range of equine products that are sold through specialist outlets across Wales and the Midlands.
-Over the year, we reorganised the business transferring some feed manufacturing to Glasson.
-Our Molichop-branded feed range continues to be manufactured at our purpose-built factory at Standon and remains a market leading product.
+Youngs Animal Feeds manufactures and markets a range of equine products that are sold throughout specialist outlets across Wales and the Midlands and in some of our Specialist Agricultural Depots.
+Our Molichop branded feed range, manufactured at our purpose-built factory at Standon, remains a market-leading added-value product.

 I am very proud of our dedicated, professional and talented employees, and would like to thank them all for their continued hard work and commitment.
 Their skill and experience helps to ensure that Wynnstay remains one of the leading suppliers of agricultural products and advice to the agricultural industry.

 It has been a challenging year and I am proud of the way colleagues have responded.
 Wynnstay is in a stronger position as a result, and I would like to thank everyone for their contribution and commitment.